 How to use social media for business: 7 tips for success

 For most of us, social media is a part of life.
 And when you know how, it can also be a powerful tool for promoting your business and attracting customers.
-From what to post about, to which platform to choose, here are a few tips to help you connect with your customers using social media.
+From what to post about, to which platform to choose, here’s a few tips to help you connect with customers using social media.

 1. Create a clear message

-That’s why it’s important to spend the time to create a consistent, professional message to help guide your social media approach and content.
-Defining your biggest strength, and how it helps your customers, is a good place to start.
+That’s why it’s important to spend the time to create a consistent, professional message to guide your social media approach and content.
+Defining your biggest strength – and how it helps your customers – is a good place to start.

-Let’s say you’re a handyman.
+Let’s say you’re a handy person.
 You fix things well for a fair price.
-But every handyman does that, right?
-You need to dig deeper to find something unique you can offer your customers.
-Perhaps you offer free quotes.
+But every handy person does that, right?
+You need to dig deeper to find something unique for customers.
+Perhaps it’s free quotes.
 Maybe you’re friendly and local.
 Or you guarantee to show up on time – or your money back.

-It’s also a good idea to create a calendar of content with a variety of messages.
-Special offers, tips, videos, staff profiles, new products and customer testimonials can all promote your business.
-See what your competitors are doing for inspiration and to help you understand how you can be different.
+It’s also a good idea to post a variety of messages.
+Special offers, tips, videos, staff profiles, new products or services and customer testimonials can all promote your business.
+See what your competitors are doing for inspiration and try something different.

 3. Stay professional